 Luckily, you don’t need to take two-months off to see all that’s on offer—there’s plenty of day hikes in Arizona too.
 Without further adieu, consider this your A-to-Z guide to the best trails in AZ.

-First Stop: The Grand-Daddy of the American Outdoors
+1. Grand Canyon: The Grand-Daddy of the American Outdoors

-If you’re in Arizona, you owe it to yourself to see Grand Canyon National Park.
+If you’re in Arizona, you owe it to yourself to go hiking in Grand Canyon National Park.
 This enormous gorge was formed a whopping six million years ago by the Colorado River cutting into its namesake plateau.
 (Fun fact: six million is also the number of visitors it receives every year.)
 It’s home to colorful flora, abundant wildlife, and exposed rock layers charting the history of the Earth.

 The Grand Canyon, however, is a walk-and-gawk type of deal.
 You can’t just peer out over the edge, take a photo, then drive off into the sunset feeling satisfied.
 To take in the magnitude of this geological marvel, you have to go down and immerse yourself.